 of competence of the internal auditors who will be providing such

+assistance.
 Prior to using internal auditors to provide

 direct assistance for purposes of the audit, the external auditor